HL7/fhir-mCODE-ig/input/pagecontent/conformance-patients.md

 ### Patient-Then-Cancer-Conditions Approach

-In this approach, Senders can respond to a request using [`_include`](https://www.hl7.org/fhir/search.html#revinclude) to get a Bundle of the relevant Patient resources along with the subset of Condition resources with `Condition.code` in [Primary or Uncertain Behavior Cancer Disorder Value Set][PrimaryOrUncertainBehaviorCancerDisorderVS] in a single request.
+In this approach, Senders can respond to a request using [`_include`](https://www.hl7.org/fhir/search.html#revinclude) to get a Bundle of the relevant Patient resources along with the subset of Condition resources with `Condition.code` in [Primary Cancer Disorder Value Set][PrimaryCancerDisorderVS] in a single request.
 Preferred over the approach below UNLESS `_include` is entirely unsupported on the system.

     GET [base]/Condition?code:in=http://hl7.org/fhir/us/mcode/ValueSet/mcode-primary-or-uncertain-behavior-cancer-disorder-vs&_include=Condition:subject